deckhouse/virtualization/docs/ADMIN_GUIDE.md

       coreFractions: [100]
 ```

-How to configure sizing policies in the web interface in the [VM class creation form](#virtualmachineclass-settings):
+To configure sizing policies in the web interface, in the [VM class creation form](#virtualmachineclass-settings):

-- Click "Add" in the "Resource allocation rules for virtual machines" block.
+1. Click **Add** in the **Resource allocation rules for virtual machines** block.
-- In the "PU" block, enter `1` in the "Min" field.
-- In the "CPU" block, enter `4` in the "Max" field.
+1. In the **CPU** block, enter `1` in the **Min** field and `4` in the **Max** field.
-- In the "CPU" block, select the values `5%`, `10%`, `20%`, `50%`, `100%` in order in the "Allow setting core fractions" field.
+1. In the **CPU** block, in the **Allow setting core fractions** field, select the values `5%`, `10%`, `20%`, `50%`, `100%` in order.
-- In the "Memory" block, set the switch to "Amount per core".
+1. In the **Memory** block, set the toggle to **Amount per 1 core**.
-- In the "Memory" block, enter `1` in the "Min" field.
-- In the "Memory" block, enter `8` in the "Max" field.
+1. In the **Memory** block, enter `1` in the **Min** field and `8` in the **Max** field.
-- In the "Memory" block, enter `1` in the "Sampling step" field.
+1. In the **Memory** block, enter `1` in the **Discretization step** field.
-- You can add more ranges using the "Add" button.
-- To create a VM class, click the "Create" button.
+1. Add other ranges with the **Add** button, if required.
+1. Click **Create**.

 ### CPU oversubscription

-CPU oversubscription is the practice of allocating more virtual cores to virtual machines than there are physical cores available on the hypervisor node.
-This allows for more efficient use of cluster computational resources, as not all VMs run at full capacity simultaneously.

-Oversubscription is managed using the `coreFraction` parameter, which is set in VirtualMachineClass through the sizing policy (`sizingPolicies`).
-The parameter defines the guaranteed minimum share of computational power per VM core (for example, `coreFraction: 20%` means the VM is guaranteed 20% of the core's power but can use up to 100% when free resources are available).
-The administrator sets the allowed `coreFractions` values and `defaultCoreFraction` (the default value if the user does not specify `coreFraction`).
+Oversubscription lets you give the virtual machines on a node more virtual cores than the node physically has.
+This makes sense because VMs rarely load the CPU at the same time and at full capacity.

+The degree of oversubscription is controlled by the `coreFraction` parameter of a virtual machine, and you define its allowed values in the sizing policy of the class.
+The parameter defines the share of a core's capacity guaranteed to a VM.
+For example, with `coreFraction: 20%`, a VM always gets a fifth of a core, and it can take a whole core when the node has spare resources.

-{{< alert level="info">}}
+{{< alert level="info" >}}
-If the `coreFractions` parameter is not set in VirtualMachineClass (or multiple values are set), users can manage oversubscription themselves by specifying `coreFraction` when creating VMs.
+If the `coreFractions` list isn't set in the class or contains several values, the project owner chooses the degree of oversubscription by specifying `coreFraction` when creating a VM.
 {{< /alert >}}

-When planning VM placement, the sum of guaranteed resources is considered: `Σ(cores × coreFraction / 100)` for all VMs on the node.
-If this sum exceeds the number of physical cores, the VM will not be started on that node.
+When placing a VM on a node, the module sums the guaranteed shares of all VMs on that node using the `Σ(cores × coreFraction / 100)` formula.
+If the sum exceeds the number of physical cores, the VM doesn't start on that node.

-Example: A node with 4 physical cores, 5 VMs with `cores: 2` and `coreFraction: 20%`:

-- Guaranteed resources: 5 × 2 × 0.2 = 2 CPU
-- Virtual cores: 10 on 4 physical (oversubscription ratio 2.5:1)
-- All VMs can be placed, as 2 CPU < 4 CPU

-Example 1: Hard-coded oversubscription

-The administrator hard-codes the oversubscription level — the user cannot change it:
+Consider a node with 4 physical cores and 5 VMs, each with 2 cores and `coreFraction: 20%`.
+The guaranteed load is `5 × 2 × 0.2 = 2` cores, with 10 virtual cores on 4 physical ones, which is an oversubscription of 2.5 to 1.
+All five VMs fit on the node, because 2 cores is less than the available 4.

+#### Fixed oversubscription

+A list with a single value leaves the project owner no choice, and you define the degree of oversubscription for all VMs of the class:

 ```yaml
 apiVersion: virtualization.deckhouse.io/v1alpha2